 Think who could be a stepping stone.
 There may be people who can help you get to your target.
-For example, your local GP may have contacts on the local health trust.
+For example, your local GP may have contacts on the local health trust or board.

-If your target is the chief executive of a hospital trust, see who else sits on the board.
+If your target is the chief executive of a hospital trust or health board, see who else sits on the board.
 Could you talk to them too?